Winners of the 2021–2022 Innovation Awards Take Center Stage

 Vincent CREUZE, Professor the University of Montpellier (UMR LIRMM – Montpellier Laboratory of Computer Science, Robotics, and Microelectronics)

-Vincent Creuze’s work focuses on the “small” underwater robots weighing less than 100 kg developed atthe LIRMM.
-These innovations are now used daily by French archaeologists at depths of up to 2,500 meters, both for scientific missions aimed at studying and preserving cultural heritage and for missions in the public interest.
-Vincent Creuze has been working since 2014 in collaboration with the Ministry of Culture, Department of Underwater and Submarine Archaeological Research.
-Thanks to these innovations, France is currently the first country to use robots specialized in underwater archaeology on a daily basis.
+Vincent Creuze’s work focuses on the “small” underwater robots weighing less than 100 kg that were developed atthe LIRMM.
+These innovations are now used on a daily basis by French archaeologists at depths of up to 2,500 meters, both for scientific missions focused on heritage study and preservation, and for missions in the public interest.
+Vincent Creuze has been working since 2014 in collaboration with the Ministry of Culture, Department of Underwater and Submerged Archaeological Research.
+Thanks to these innovations, France is currently the first country to use specialized underwater archaeology robots on a daily basis.
 This French expertise in deep-sea archaeology is recognized worldwide by archaeologists and scientists and has received significant media coverage.

 Agronomy – Environment – Biodiversity Division